-- Provided technology and market research on energy harvesting for a $50 billion global company, covering all EH technologies as well as top players.
+- Provided technology and market research on energy harvesting for a $50 billion global company, covering all energy harvesting technologies as well as top players.

 - Helped a global company to conduct market and technology research of advanced materials used for display applications.

-Richard Collins, PhD, is a Principal Analyst at IDTechEx with specialist knowledge in advanced materials, thermal management, materials informatics, electric vehicles, and additive manufacturing.
+Richard Collins, PhD, is a Research Director at IDTechEx with specialist knowledge in advanced materials, thermal management, materials informatics, electric vehicles, and additive manufacturing.

 Richard's work has included authorship of several IDTechEx reports, global briefings to subscribing clients, and delivering multiple custom consulting projects for billion-dollar companies.
 The range of analysis and projects has included granular market forecasts, strategy guidance, technology roadmapping, patent analysis, technology scouting, and investment due diligence.

 Richard leads a team of analysts across varied topic areas, as well as having oversight of key research fields for IDTechEx.